“Dreams can grow wild born inside an American child.” – Phil Vasser

 Visit a Local Historical Site

 Although road trips are fun, they aren’t always practical with our busy lives.
 Instead, you can take a day trip to a local historical site such as a museum, national park, historic village or monument.
 We are very lucky as NJ residents to have so many amazing historical sites all around us.
 They make for wonderful family fun days and hiking trips.
 Visiting a historical site or museum allows children to get a firsthand account of America’s history.
-It is a wonderful way to celebrate our country especially on days like 4th of July and Memorial Day!
+For example, exploring Morristown National Historical Park (see below) allowed my kids to get a firsthand look at the incredible role NJ played in the Revolutionary War!
 Here are some brain boosting places to visit in NJ:

 - Allaire Village